195.34 KB pdf

 - coaching support

-Organisations are expected to continue their work beyond the funding stage.
+Organisations were expected to continue their work beyond the funding stage.

-Our overall aim is to develop and promote ‘exemplars’ which that demonstrate the best ways of aligning people in clinical and corporate support services around a shared purpose of improving quality.
+Our overall aim was to develop and promote ‘exemplars’ that demonstrate the best ways of aligning people in clinical and corporate support services around a shared purpose of improving quality.

-Shared Purpose is designed to create tangible and lasting benefits to our health care system as a whole.
-Benefits to the individual participating organisations include:
+Shared Purpose was designed to create tangible and lasting benefits to our health care system as a whole.
+Benefits to the individual participating organisations included:

 - benefits to patients and the organisation, through the targeted intervention